 Safe and accessible drinking water, sanitation, and hygiene (WASH) are fundamental to human health.
 Without them, people have to rely on unclean water sources, leading to widespread illness and over a million deaths each year.
 When children are sick, they cannot go to school.
 When adults are sick, they cannot earn a living to provide for their families.
 In this way, contaminated water prevents families, communities, and entire regions from reaching their potential.
 Learn more here from the World Health Organization.

-Lifewater Canada has drilled 2,370 wells, rehabilitated 1,100 out-of-service wells, repaired 6,800 broken hand pumps, built 170 community washrooms, and held countless health and hygiene workshops in the past year.
+With the support of donors like you, Lifewater Canada has drilled 2,370 wells, rehabilitated 1,100 out-of-service wells, repaired 6,800 broken hand pumps, built 170 community washrooms, and held countless health and hygiene workshops since we began in 1995.

 But there is still an enormous need for more.